loighic/truth-tables/test_1--pre-test_assignment.md

 Type the main logical operator for the TFL sentence in red.
 Hit `enter`.<br> Repeat until finished.<br>
 **Then submit the problem.**

+---

+Keep in mind that the main logical operator for the (entire) TFL sentence that you are given is the first operator that type in the space.
+Then you are identifying the MLO for sub-sentences of that sentence.

+---

 ~~~{.SynChecker .Match system="magnusSL"  points="10" late-credit="9"}
 1.1 (P -> S) & W